nikitavoloboev/data/focusing/rules.md

 - Be mindful of the data fingerprint I leave from using a service.
 If the service disregards my privacy and brings me no value.
 Don't use it.

 ## Adding resources (links)
 - When adding resources and bookmarks.
-Priorotise adding them to LA curated lists first and LA itself (not Trello).
+Priorotize adding them to LA curated lists first and LA itself (not Trello).
 The goal of the wiki is to mostly contain my own notes and references.
 	- The resources should be moderated and extended by the community through clear guidelines.

 ## Dotfiles